job-moses/COVID-19-Data-Exploration-SQL/README.md

 # COVID-19-Data-Exploration-SQL

 ## Introduction
 This project delves into the exploration of COVID-19 data spanning from 2020 to 2023, aiming to unravel temporal trends, regional disparities, and significant milestones in the pandemic.
-Leveraging SQL queries, we unveil insights into the dynamics of cases, deaths, and vaccination efforts and further vizualize the findngs in tableau to effectively communicate the findings
+Leveraging SQL queries, I unveil insights into the dynamics of cases, deaths, and vaccination efforts and further vizualize the findngs in tableau to effectively communicate the findings

 ## Dataset collection
 The dataset use in this project is from Ourwordindata page which is  [available here](https://ourworldindata.org/coronavirus).
 It encompasses global COVID-19 records, including infection cases, deaths, and vaccination statistics, etc. Data spans four years, offering a comprehensive view of the evolving pandemic.